kovidgoyal/kitty/docs/faq.rst

    :target: https://github.com/eccentric-j/eccentric-icons
    :width: 256

-On macOS you can put :file:`kitty.app.icns` or :file:`kitty.app.png` in the :ref:`kitty configuration directory <confloc>`, and this icon will be applied automatically at startup.
-Unfortunately, Apple's Dock does not change its cached icon so the custom icon will revert when kitty is quit.
+On macOS and X11 you can put :file:`kitty.app.icns` (macOS only) or :file:`kitty.app.png` in the :ref:`kitty configuration directory <confloc>`, and this icon will be applied automatically at startup.
+On X11, this will set the icon for kitty windows.

+Unfortunately, on macOS, Apple's Dock does not change its cached icon so the custom icon will revert when kitty is quit.
 Run the following to force the Dock to update its cached icons:

 .. code-block:: sh

     rm /var/folders/*/*/*/com.apple.dock.iconcache; killall Dock

-If you prefer not to keep a custom icon in the kitty config folder, you can also set it with the following command:
+If you prefer not to keep a custom icon in the kitty config folder, on macOS, you can also set it with the following command:

 .. code-block:: sh